-- The definition of standards through the set-up of large-scale demonstration, - Guaranteeing the scalability of the developed new technologies, - Favouring the replicability of the project solutions over Europe, - Anlysing Smart Grid Cost-benefits (business models for storage, DR market mechanisms, etc.).

-In the framework of Grid4EU, each DSO participating to the project implemented a demonstrator tested over a period of four years.
+- The development and testing innovative technologies, - The definition of standards through the set-up of large-scale demonstration, - Guaranteeing the scalability of the developed new technologies, - Favouring the replicability of the project solutions over Europe, - Analyzing Smart Grid Cost-benefits (business models for storage, DR market mechanisms, etc.). - In the framework of Grid4EU, each DSO participating to the project implemented a demonstrator tested over a period of four years.